 The standard treatment for both spider and varicose veins is sclerotherapy, which involving injecting a sclerosing solution into the affected veins, causing them to gradually disappear.
 This procedure is performed in the doctor's office and takes no more than an hour.
 Most patients require two to four treatment sessions in order to achieve their desired results.

-Additional treatment options for spider veins may include endovenous laser treatment (EVLT), which treats large veins by passing a laser fiber through a catheter directly into the vein.
+Additional spider vein treatment options may include endovenous laser treatment (EVLT), which treats large veins by passing a laser fiber through a catheter directly into the vein.
 The laser seals off the affected veins and diverts blood flow to nearby healthy veins, thoroughly eradicating the Veins just under the surface of the skin can be effectively treated with this procedure.

 Mild cases of spider veins may also be treated with compression stockings to put pressure on the veins and promote normal blood flow.
 Dr. Ramdev and Dr. Glaovich will decide which type of treatment is best for your condition.